-- 1. An actuarial report may comprise one or several documents (in which case the report may be in several different formats).
-Where an actuarial report for a specific intended user comprises multiple documents, the actuary should communicate which documents comprise the report. - 2.
-In the actuarial report, the actuary should state the actuarial findings and identify the methods, procedures, assumptions and data used by the actuary with sufficient clarity that another actuary qualified in the same practice area could make an objective appraisal of the reasonableness of the actuarial work as presented in the actuarial report.
+- 1. An Actuarial Report may comprise one or several documents (in which case the report may be in several different formats).
+Where an Actuarial Report for a specific intended user comprises multiple documents, the actuary should communicate which documents comprise the report. - 2.
+In the Actuarial Report, the actuary should state the actuarial findings and identify the methods, procedures, assumptions and data used by the actuary with sufficient clarity that another actuary qualified in the same practice area could make an objective appraisal of the reasonableness of the actuarial work as presented in the Actuarial Report.

-The NAIC Instructions require the actuarial report to show the analysis, from the basic data to the conclusions, and the Instructions require the actuarial report to contain all the items listed in Section 7.
-The Instructions also require that the actuarial report be available for review in a timely fashion.
-Additionally, they require that the reconciliation papers discussed above in the Discussion - Data section and in Appendix 1 become a part of the report.
-The actuary may wish to consider both ASOP No. 41 and the CASTF Regulatory Guidance in Appendix 9a when developing the actuarial report.
+The NAIC Instructions require the Actuarial Report to show the analysis, from the basic data to the conclusions, and the Instructions require the Actuarial Report to contain all the items listed in Section 7.
+The Instructions also require that the Actuarial Report be available for review in a timely fashion.
+Additionally, they require that the reconciliation papers discussed above in the Discussion - Data section and in Appendix 5 become a part of the report.
+The actuary may wish to consider both ASOP No. 41 and the CASTF Regulatory Guidance in Appendix 2a when developing the Actuarial Report.

-The definition of the Actuarial Report in paragraph 7 of the Instructions has been modified to include company boards of directors as part of the intended audience.
+The definition of the Actuarial Report in paragraph 7 of the Instructions was recently modified to include company boards of directors as part of the intended audience.
 This change was made to be consistent with paragraph 1 which states that the Actuarial Report should be made available to the board.
 This clarification is not intended to change the content of the Actuarial Report as described in paragraph 7.
 The actuary may still elect to present findings to the board in any suitable manner (for example, an oral report or executive summary).
-In this event, the full actuarial report as defined in paragraph 7 must still be made available to the board upon request.
+In this event, the full Actuarial Report as defined in paragraph 7 must still be made available to the board upon request.

-The actuary usually includes within the actuarial report some detail on how the materiality threshold was chosen, including commentary on what items were considered in choosing the threshold.
-In addition, the actuarial report normally would include extended commentary on the risks considered in the actuary's determination of the existence of a risk of material adverse deviation.
+The actuary usually includes within the Actuarial Report commentary on all material items covered in the opinion, including some detail on how the materiality threshold was chosen, including commentary on what items were considered in choosing the threshold.
+In addition, the Actuarial Report normally would include extended commentary on the risks considered in the actuary's determination of the existence of a risk of material adverse deviation.

-The 2012 Instructions include significant new requirements related to the information that must be included in the Actuarial Report.
+The 2012 Instructions included significant new requirements related to the information that must be included in the Actuarial Report.
 Each of these new requirements is discussed below.